 In the middle of getting her new business off the ground, Dittmer received a call from a strange number out of Washington D.C.
 She almost didn't answer it.
 On the other end was a recruiting firm that gave her a vague description of a job: A family on the west coast is looking for an in-house stylist.
 Over the next six months, she flew to Chicago and Seattle for a series of interviews, trying to deduce which family she was applying to work for.
 Only after a few months of interviews did she learn it was Melinda Gates.

-Dittmer took the job, working and traveling the world as part of Gates' personal affairs team for a year.
+Dittmer took the job, working and traveling the world for her.

 "I felt like working with her kind of put my money where my mouth is a little bit with what I prioritize.
 I work for someone who has these values and this is their impact on the world.
 Just being with someone where the stakes are that high, you do kind of level up to that mindset," says Dittmer.